 Even after fifteen years, of installing TV Antennas on the Sunshine Coast.
 Starting back when the Television Transmission was one Analogue channel for each Broadcaster, which was made up of a single Video and a single Audio Transmission, taking up the whole seven MHz bandwidth.

-The the big change from the Analogue Transmission to the Digital SD (Standard Definition) MPEG2 Transmission, and HD (High Definition) MPEG2 Transmission, as technology improved and because the High Definition took up too much bandwidth, they changed the transmission to the new MPEG4 which has way better compression, and allows for not only Standard Definition but also Full High Definition (1920 x 1080) Digital Transmission.
+Then the big change from the Analogue Transmission to the Digital SD (Standard Definition) MPEG2 Transmission, and HD (High Definition) MPEG2 Transmission, as technology improved and because the High Definition took up too much bandwidth, they changed the transmission to the new MPEG4 which has way better compression, and allows for not only Standard Definition but also Full High Definition (1920 x 1080) Digital Transmission.

 I am sure there will further improvements, maybe even 3D Transmissions, with changes, in technology, re-evaluations and updates to the Digital Transmission, will hopefully improve the stability of the Digital Terrestrial signal to minimise environmnetal conditions that affect the Digital Transmission signals, and how the Digital TV Transmission responds to other conditions, particularly interference, and also the physical landscape including trees, hills, and valleys.

 A good example of environmental conditions that affect the Digital TV Transmission, are trees.
-Trees move with the wind and also keep growing and changing shape, they have a very large impact on the quality of the Digital TV Signal, if they are between the Transmitter that has the best signal or only signal you can receive, and the location you want to install the TV Antenna.
+Trees move with the wind and also keep growing and changing shape, they can have a very large impact on the quality of the Digital TV Signal, if they are directly inline between the Transmitter that has the best signal or only signal you can receive, and the location you want to install the TV Antenna.

 You may think that anyone can install a TV Antenna, you would be absolutely right, however, you do need the correct tools and knowledge, particularly one piece of equipment you cannot do without is a very good Digital Signal Meter to make sure that the TV Antenna is going to work.